SketchUp Drawings

 Victorian Secretary Bookcase

-This a replica of a Victorian Secretary built with solid Walnut, circa 1860.
+This is a replica of a Victorian Secretary built with solid Walnut, circa 1860.
 There is a small flip out lid for a writing surface and the upper cabinet has adjustable shelves.
 The model is drawn with detailed mortise-tenon and dovetail joinery.